AlgoWorldNFT/algoworld-swapper/README.md

 There are two different types of smart signatures available:

-- [ASA to ASA swap | 🎴↔️🎴](src/swapper/asa_to_asa_swapper.py): <br> Allows performing a swap of any single ASA of specified amount to any other single ASA of specified amount.
+- **ASA to ASA swap | 🎴↔️🎴**: <br> Allows performing a swap of any single ASA of specified amount to any other single ASA of specified amount.

-- [ASAs to ALGO swap | 🎴🎴🎴↔️💰](src/swapper/asas_to_algo_swapper.py): <br> Allows performing a swap of multiple ASAs of specified amount to ALGO of specified amount.
+- **ASAs to ALGO swap | 🎴🎴🎴↔️💰**: <br> Allows performing a swap of multiple ASAs of specified amount to ALGO of specified amount.

+> Detailed documentation is work in progress ⚠️

 ## ⚙️ Development guide